xiangyuming1996/ascat_to_binMatrix/readme.md

 output matrix will be files named with "filename.ascat.txt.gainloss.binMat.txt" and "filename.ascat.txt.relcn.binMat.txt".

-also, file "chromosome.colorband.txt" and 'chromosome.nameprobe.txt'
+as well as file "chromosome.colorband.txt" and 'chromosome.nameprobe.txt', which is needed for chromosome annotation in heatmap.

 2. modify r script to draw heatmap, using ComplexHeatmap package.
 ## file format